 Support Sharing Wheels

-Used bike sales are our main source of income.
+Used bike sales and donations are our main source of income.
 When you get a new bicycle, donate your old bike to Sharing Wheels.
 We’ll fix it up and find it a new owner.

 A donation of $5 is requested with every bike donation.
 That helps pay for the new parts and time we’ll put into making it safe and ready for its next owner.

 Cash donations are welcome.We are a 501(c)(3) nonprofit organization, EIN 47-0905216.
 Send or bring a check to Sharing Wheels, 2531 Broadway, Everett WA 98201 or donate online: